Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-Estimated insurance prices for a Dodge Challenger are $1,342 every 12 months for full coverage insurance.
-Comprehensive costs around $254 a year, collision insurance costs $374, and liability costs $534.
-A policy with only liability insurance costs as little as $588 a year, and a high-risk policy costs around $2,888.
-Teens pay the most at up to $5,214 a year.
+Estimated insurance rates for a Dodge Challenger are $1,342 a year for full coverage insurance.
+Comprehensive insurance costs approximately $254, collision costs $374, and liability coverage costs $534.
+Liability-only insurance costs as little as $588 a year, with high-risk driver insurance costing $2,888 or more.
+Teen drivers pay the most at $5,214 a year or more.

 Average premium for full coverage: $1,342

-Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all 50 states and Challenger trim levels.
+These estimates include $500 deductible amounts, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all 50 states and for different Challenger trim levels.

 Insurance Price Range by Risk and Coverage

-For a driver in their 40's, insurance rates for a Dodge Challenger range from the cheapest price of $588 for just the minimum liability insurance to a high of $2,888 for a driver who requires high-risk insurance.
+For the average 40-year-old driver, insurance rates for a Dodge Challenger go from the low end price of $588 for a discount liability-only rate to a much higher rate of $2,888 for a driver who requires high-risk insurance.

 Insurance Price Range by Location